 MBA Scholarships for Women at Top Business Schools

-MBA from abroad is by far one of the most expensive investment for your career.
+MBA from a foreign university is by far one of the most expensive investment for your career.
 For females, the decision of going for an MBA is sometimes even tougher than their male counterparts due to various factors.
 The Women’s Day is around the corner.
-So, I thought it would be a nice to share some of the most popular MBA Scholarships for Women at Top Business Schools, and also my thoughts on why women-specific MBA scholarships.
+So, I thought it would be nice to share some of the most popular MBA Scholarships for Women at Top Business Schools worldwide, and also my thoughts on why women-specific MBA scholarships.